OpenSlides/openslides-autoupdate-service/README.md

 The values are:

-* `connected_users_anonymous_connections`: Number of connections from the anonymous users from all autoupdate-instances.
+* `connected_users_anonymous_connections`: Number of connections from the anonymous users from all autoupdate instances.
 * `connected_users_average_connections`: Average connection count for each user except for anonymous user.
 * `connected_users_current`: Amount of connected users that have at least one